 Where could dust arise?

-I would like to close this article with a repost from December 17.
-It is a quote from Burt Harding:
+I would like to close this article with a quote from Burt Harding:

 – Burt Harding

 There is nothing but what the mind creates.
 However the mind of every individual is creating something from nothing.
 We are all awakening; each in his or her own way.
-This awakening unites the “mind” capacity to create a universe of love and peace.
+This awakening unites us consciously and offers the capacity to create a universe of love and peace.